fagnercarvalho/fagnercarvalho.github.io/_posts/2014-10-26-Null-propagator-operator.md

 date: 2014-10-26
 comments: true
 categories: programming csharp
+redirect_from: "programming/csharp/2014/10/26/Null-propagator-operator/"
 ---

 Hello again!
 Today I going to talk briefly about a specific feature from the next version of C#: the not so new null propagator operator.
 Yes, its been awhile since C# 6 was announced but I want to talk about this, so you cant do anything to stop me!
 The main reason I talking about this its because since I saw the [proposal](https://visualstudio.uservoice.com/forums/121579-visual-studio/suggestions/3990187-add-operator-to-c) for implementing the operator in C# I really liked and hoped that Microsoft implement, and he did it!
 In the latest Visual Studio 2014 CTP version the operator was there and of course I looked.
 Veredict: tested and approved!

 ## Null propagator operator?

 So, in the first place, this operator is new only in C#.
 A lot of programming languages already have it.
 Like [Damien Guard](http://damieng.com/blog/2013/12/09/probable-c-6-0-features-illustrated) pointed out this operator  exists in [Groovy](http://groovy.codehaus.org/Operators#Operators-SafeNavigationOperator%28?.%29), where is known as the 'safe navigation operator', that bring me to right to the usefulness of this operator: avoid Null reference exception when trying to access a null reference object, of course!
 But how this is done?
 You all know how to do a null reference exception in your code, everyone does that once in a while.
 Yes, is stupid but it happens, and the new null propagator operator comes here to solve this once and for all.

 Like Linus said someday: 'Talk is cheap.
 Show me the code'.
 So, there it is: